dec112/app/README.md

 Note: This only runs the application.
 For testing the emergency call function you need all components running and the app must be configured properly.

 ## Download the official application from the app store
+There is absolutely no guaranty that this code repository matches the available apps in the app store.

 ### iOS
 https://itunes.apple.com/at/app/dec112/id1436609638?mt=8